 One of the most popular things to do in Las Vegas is what we call “Casino Tourism”.
 Essentially this is just looking at the different hotels and casinos on the strip.
-At first, this may seem a little confusing but most visitors to the city spend some time checking out hotels and casinos different to the one they have booked into.
+At first, this may seem a little confusing but most visitors to the city spend some time checking out hotels and casinos different from the one they have booked into.
 In our Las Vegas Casino guide, we explain this activity/phenomenon that is completely unique to Vegas.

 What is Casino Tourism